daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 - IgW allows both inbound and outbound access to the internet whereas the NAT Gateway only allows outbound access
 - IgW allows instances with public IPs to access the internet whereas NAT Gateway allows instances with private IPs to access internet
-- You only need one Internet Gateway per VPC whereas you need one NAT Gateway per Availability Zone (AZ)
+- You only need one Internet Gateway per VPC whereas you need one NAT Gateway per Availability Zone as it is deployed to a subnet
 - There is no additional cost to use Internet Gateway whereas NAT Gateway incurs charges based on the creation and usage